Diabetes Self-Management Education (In Person or Virtual)

-Diabetes Prevention Classes (Virtual)
+Diabetes Prevention Classes (In Person or Virtual)

 Our diabetes prevention classes are designed for people with pre-diabetes, impaired fasting glucose, metabolic syndrome, insulin resistance, or polycystic ovary syndrome (PCOS).
 Participants at risk for diabetes will learn healthy eating and lifestyle skills.
 Our diabetes prevention program consists of two, two-hour classes.

-Diabetes During Pregnancy (In-Person)
+Diabetes During Pregnancy (In-Person or Virtual)

 This two-hour class offers information on nutrition, blood sugar monitoring, and other factors that help keep mothers and their babies healthy.
 It’s ideal for people who: